Advertising Photography FAQ | Dale May | New York

 Can Dale May produce campaign content for both US and international pharmaceutical markets?

 Yes.
-Dale May produces campaign content for both US domestic and international pharmaceutical markets.
+Dale produces campaign content for both US domestic and international pharmaceutical markets.
 His work for Tsingtao, PUMA, and various pharmaceutical brands reflects experience with both US regulatory environments and international campaign standards.
 All production is based in New York with availability worldwide.
-For international pharmaceutical campaigns requiring US-style production quality with local market adaptation, Dale's single-vendor model simplifies coordination across multiple market versions of a campaign.
+For international pharmaceutical campaigns requiring US-style production quality with local market adaptation, the single-vendor model simplifies coordination across multiple market versions of a campaign.

 How does Dale May approach casting and talent for pharmaceutical campaigns?